Prologis Denver’s Cara Hulan Wins Walter C. Rakowich Award

 Cara Hulan was recognized with the company’s highest honor for community service based on her extensive volunteer efforts.
 Each year, Prologis bestows the Walter C. Rakowich Award for Exceptional Community Service on the individual, team or office that best demonstrates commitment to community or a cause that builds toward a better tomorrow.
 The award includes a $15,000 grant from the Prologis Foundation to the nonprofit organization of the recipient’s choice.

-When the award was announced at the Prologis Town Hall, colleagues in Denver cheered and gave a stunned Hulan a standing ovation.
-Hulan spoke humbly of her work on behalf of others, saying “It’s my way of life.
+When the award was announced at the Prologis Town Hall, colleagues in Denver cheered and gave a stunned Cara a standing ovation.
+Cara spoke humbly of her work on behalf of others, saying “It’s my way of life.
 I like to work behind the scenes.
 We all have our part.
 Whatever part you play is important in helping people meet their needs.”